| CloserLook > John > John 11:8-48 |

 I would

-like to conclude this lesson with a little "what if" thinking.
+like to conclude this lesson with a little "What if?" thinking.

 Remember

-what Jesus said to Martha, when she was struggling with the thought of taking
+what Jesus said to Martha, when she was struggling with the thought of taking away

-away the stone --- "Said I not
+the stone --- "Said I not unto

-thou shouldest see the glory of God?"
+thee, that, if thou wouldest believe, thou shouldest see the glory of God?"

 What did